Rohith-Rajan/Rohith-Rajan/README.md

 My name is Rohith and I'm a senior studying CS @ UIC. <br>

 I'm looking for full-time Software Engineering opportunities starting in May 2022 and I'd love to set up a chat.
-Please feel free to reach out to me using your preferred mode of communication (information linked in Github profile ;] )
+Please feel free to reach out to me via your preferred mode of communication (information linked in Github profile ;] )

 ---